ballerburg9005/IQcaptcha/README.md

 }
 ```

 Please check in your backend if all parameters you used do actually match the response.
-Otherwise the client can potentially make a whole lot more attempts to create a valid sessions than what can't be reasonably avoided.
+Otherwise the client can potentially make a whole lot more attempts to create a valid sessions than what can be reasonably avoided.

 ## License